Video Game / Wizards And Warriors

 - Evil Sorcerer: Malkil.

-- Fake Difficulty: The platforming elements in this game can range from tricky (numerous sloped areas) to downright hellish (be prepared to lose a lot of lives trying to land perfectly on every floating platform in the 3rd wizard trial in the final game).
+- The platforming elements in this game can range from tricky (numerous sloped areas) to downright hellish (be prepared to lose a lot of lives trying to land perfectly on every floating platform in the 3rd wizard trial in the final game).

 - Fetch Quest: The four animal guardians in Ironsword really want their golden objects back.